Where to buy, sell and exchange Bitcoin and cryptocurrency.

 If you’re thinking of purchasing ENJ, remember to consider the following first:

 - Other initiatives.
-Enjin Coin will also have several other initiatives to encourage adoption of ENJ, including an Early Adoption Bounty Program for games, servers and communities, as well as partnerships with game developers and servers to offer bundles, in-game tournament prizes and subscription bonuses.
+Enjin Coin also has several other initiatives to encourage adoption of ENJ, including an Early Adoption Bounty Program for games, servers and communities, as well as partnerships with game developers and servers to offer bundles, in-game tournament prizes and subscription bonuses.

 - Potential for growth.
 The gaming industry is booming at the moment, with annual worldwide revenue slated to surpass $138 billion by the end 2021.
 If Enjin Coin could achieve widespread adoption as the cryptocurrency of choice for the gaming community, there would be plenty of potential for growth in value.